Alexhb61/kelen_transpiler/README.md

 ## Project Strategy:
 1. Make a [Kelen](https://www.terjemar.net/kelen/kelen.php) to TLA+ transpiler which uses some common knowledge structure.
-  a.
-SKIP making a kelen de-abrieviator preprocessor
+    1. SKIP making a kelen de-abrieviator preprocessor
-  b.
-Make a Kelen lexer
+    2. Make a Kelen lexer
-  c.
-Make a Kelen parser
+    3. Make a Kelen parser
-  d.
-Make a kelen word to stem converter
+    4. Make a kelen word to stem converter
-  e.
-Make an abstract syntax tree to code converter
+    5. Make an abstract syntax tree to code converter
-  f.
-Make a context where the code runs and manages state and prints results.
+    6. Make a context where the code runs and manages state and prints results.
 2. Make a Standard American English to Kelen Translator
 3. Make a common knowledge generator.
 4. Make a TLA+ output to multiple choice answer key engine.